Hyper Growth At a Time of Uncertainty: Part 1

 As the world around you is going through a crisis, don’t try to plan too far ahead.
 Focus on short-term opportunities to avoid nasty surprises down the road.
 And try and align yourself with what’s going on outside – how are you uniquely positioned to help the world around you through these tough times?
 You’d be surprised at how impactful you can be to not just yourself and your fellow citizens, but your own company.

 Having the right people is important, but…

 - Capital is at a premium.
 You’re probably not going to be getting as much capital per equity over the next 12 months as past companies in your situation.
-Hiring new employees is probably the single most expensive route you can take, and will have the longest term impact on your burn rate.
-Staying lean is a priority today, to enable efficient use of capital and to keep your ready for unexpected surprises.
+Hiring new employees is probably the single most expensive route you can take and will have the longest-term impact on your burn rate.
+Staying lean is a priority today, to enable efficient use of capital and to keep you ready for unexpected surprises.

 - Hiring processes take time to go into effect, starting from the initial decision to fill a specific role until ultimately finding and onboarding the right person.
 In low markets, it’s definitely easier to hire very good people but will still take time for the process to run its course.
 And as we discussed, in this rapidly changing market, the faster you move, the better.

 While awesome people can’t ever be replaced, you should also check out some of the alternatives.
 Consider which tools and techniques you can employ to get the team you already have more productive (if you get a chance, check us out!).
 Look towards other options, such as using external agencies or buying off-the-shelf software.
 Depending on the problem you are trying to solve, you’ll often find those solutions to be more cost-effective, but even more importantly- especially today- they will deliver faster.